 Data science roles at Google are highly competitive and difficult to land.
 Fortunately, enough people have successfully gone through the Google data scientist interview process to share their experiences and offer valuable advice.
-Read on to learn more about what it’s like to interview for a data science role at Google.

 If you’ve graduated from a data science degree or bootcamp, put together an impressive portfolio, polished your programming and quantitative analytics skills, and have scored a coveted interview with a Google recruiter or hiring manager, you might understandably be nervous about what comes next.